mthnguyener/pyproject_microservices/README.md

 - `docs`: Folder used by sphinx for auto-documentation
 - `pyproject_microservices`: Project main directory - additional services are added here
   - `apigateway`: API Gateway service for managing and routing requests
-  - `base`: Base service sample but could be your model or main python service
+  - `base`: Base scripts that can be used by all microservices but could also be your model or main python service
     - `configs`: Base configuration files
     - `test`: Base unit tests
   - `data management`: Data Management service for data related tasks (ETL)